-- 1. The costs borne by system operators subject to network tariff regulation and stemming from the obligations laid down in this Regulation shall be assessed by the competent regulatory authorities.
-Costs assessed as reasonable, efficient and proportionate shall be recovered through network tariffs or other appropriate mechanisms as determined by the competent regulatory authorities. - 2.
-If requested by the competent regulatory authorities, system operators referred to in paragraph 1 shall, within three months of the request, provide the information necessary to facilitate assessment of the costs incurred.
+- 1. The costs borne by regulated system operators subject to network tariff regulation and stemming from the obligations laid down in this Regulation shall be assessed by the competent regulatory authorities.
+Costs assessed as reasonable, efficient and proportionate shall be recovered in accordance with Article 14 of Regulation EC (No) 714/2009. - 2.
+If requested by the competent regulatory authorities, regulated system operators shall, within three months of the request, provide the information necessary to facilitate assessment of the costs incurred.

-Article 10 Public consultation
+Article 10 Consultation

-- 1. Relevant system operators and relevant TSOs shall carry out consultation with stakeholders, including the competent authorities of each Member State, on proposals to extend the applicability of this Regulation to existing power generating facilities in accordance with paragraph 3 of Article 4, for the proposal for thresholds in accordance with paragraph 3 of Article 5, and on cost-benefit analysis in accordance Article 38(3) and Article 62(2).
-The consultation shall last at least for a period of one month. - 2.
-The relevant system operators or relevant TSOs shall duly take into account the views of the stakeholders resulting from the consultations, prior to the submission of the draft proposal or the cost benefit analysis for approval by the regulatory authority in accordance with Article 7.
-In all cases, a sound justification for including or not the views of the stakeholders shall be provided and published in a timely manner before, or simultaneously with, the publication of the proposal.
+- 1. Relevant system operators or TSOs shall consult stakeholders, including the relevant authorities of each Member State, on draft proposals, in accordance with Articles 4(3) and 5(3) or on cost benefit analysis, in accordance Article 38(4) and (7).
+The consultation shall last for a period of not less than one month. - 2.
+The relevant system operators or TSOs in paragraph 1 shall duly consider the views of stakeholders resulting from the consultations undertaken, prior to its submission for approval in accordance with Article 7.
+In all cases, a clear and robust justification for including or not the views resulting from the consultation shall be developed in the submission and published in a timely manner before or simultaneously with the publication of the proposal.